 Like many before them, thousands of Brits leave the UK to chase the American Dream every year.
-Those emigrating to the USA do so for a number of reasons, be it to chase a new career, relocate their family or to retire abroad.
+Those emigrating to USA do so for a number of reasons, be it to chase a new career, relocate their family or to retire abroad.

 Do I need a visa to move to USA?

-As a British citizen, you will require a visa to emigrate to USA.
+As a British citizen, you will require a visa to move to USA.
 This visa is more commonly referred to by those in the States as a ‘Green Card’ and can be awarded based on a number of requirements.

 Applying for and receiving a Green Card involves a short application process.

 How to get a green card

 There are several ways to receive a Green Card if you are planning on moving to the US.
 You can apply if one of your immediate relatives is a US citizen or if they themselves hold a Green Card (this is not always a guarantee for receiving one).

 The most common way to receive a Green Card is through employment.
 You are eligible for this visa if: